 It also helped me with my emotions surrounding hair loss and made me realise how many different options are available for head coverings.
 The demonstration of wigs and headwear was amazing; it gave me so many inspirational ideas whilst also being a lot of fun!
 I now have several wigs and options of head wear, having been given plenty of great advice from the Look Good Feel Better volunteers.

 I thoroughly enjoyed the experience as I was able to gain strength and confidence and laugh.
 I would highly recommend that each and every person that is offered the chance to attend a Look Good Feel Better workshop take part.
-And I encourage you to make a tax-deductible donation before 30 June so these workshops can remain free-of-charge to those who benefit so greatly from them.
 I’m so grateful it was part of my journey because the boost in my confidence, the emotional support and the kindness meant a lot to me and made a huge difference.
-I hope you decide to make a difference too by donating today, knowing your gift will be matched to have double the impact.